danieljrgde/telecom-paris/README.md

 ## What You'll Find Here

-🤖 Projects from the TSIA classes:
+🤖 Projects from the TSIA:

 - TSIA201: *Signal Representation*
 - SD-TSIA204: *Statistics: Linear Models*